 We will be running an Sharing Shapes activity session.
-We will be offering the chance to get creative with a specific Sharing Shape - filling it with the people who are around to help: playing with friends, playing football, playing the piano, playing computer games, going for a walk, visiting the grave, hugging a memory bear or something else.
+We will be offering the chance to get creative with a specific Sharing Shape - filling it with the people who are around to help: playing with friends, playing football with a trusted adult, speaking to a teacher or sports coach, for example.
 Children will sign their Sharing Shape with their first name and age so they can spot their Shape when the mural is made.
 Young people are encouraged to do this but do not need to.